angga7togk/gaman/.github/docs/en/onListen.md

 # `onListen(app, error)` Function Documentation

-The `onListen(app, error)` function is a lifecycle hook in the MyD framework that is executed after the server begins listening for incoming requests.
+The `onListen(app, error)` function is a lifecycle hook in the Gamman framework that is executed after the server begins listening for incoming requests.
 It provides a mechanism to handle post-listening events, such as logging, error handling, or additional setup tasks.

 ---